-I was reminded recently of how useful Remedyforce can be for external, B2B, customer support.
-RightStar has been using it for the last year for that purpose so we know how handy it can be, but we have had other customers who are interested in it with the same kind of use case.
+I was reminded recently of how helpful Remedyforce can be for external, B2B customer support.
+RightStar has been using it for that purpose, so we know how handy it can be, but we have had other customers interested in it with the same kind of use case.

 Once you have the Contract(s) linked to the account, you can then use a Lookup field on the Incident to pull the customer’s contracts and select the one that pertains to that ticket.

 Ok, that’s a lot of words – what does it look like?

 Tip: Put Account first, and then you can select the account and see just the clients for that account!

 And Voila!
 You are now tracking calls against contracts and can report on that.

 Creating the Contract field and adding a lookup